danielbodnar/awesome-stars/README.md

 ## penetration-testing

+- [kh4sh3i/smartrecon](https://github.com/kh4sh3i/smartrecon) - smartrecon is a powerful shell script to automate the recon and finding common vulnerabilities for bug hunter
 - [Viralmaniar/Powershell-RAT](https://github.com/Viralmaniar/Powershell-RAT) - Python based backdoor that uses Gmail to exfiltrate data through attachment.
 This RAT will help during red team engagements to backdoor any Windows machines.
 It tracks the user activity using screen c
 - [mgeeky/Penetration-Testing-Tools](https://github.com/mgeeky/Penetration-Testing-Tools) - A collection of more than 170+ tools, scripts, cheatsheets and other loots that I've developed over years for Red Teaming/Pentesting/IT Security audits purposes.
 - [opsdisk/the_cyber_plumbers_handbook](https://github.com/opsdisk/the_cyber_plumbers_handbook) - Free copy of The Cyber Plumber's Handbook - The definitive guide to Secure Shell (SSH) tunneling, port redirection, and bending traffic like a boss.